Togo travel guide

 In August 2017, at least 2 people were killed during demonstrations over demands to restore the 1992 constitution and a number of arrests were made.
 Protests by both the opposition and the government have continued sporadically since then, both in Lomé and across the country, with at least 12 deaths and over 80 people arrested.
 There have been sporadic outbreaks of violence, particularly in the north around the towns of Mango and Sokodé.

-Political dialogue between the government and opposition is ongoing, but the atmosphere remains tense and further marches and protests, by supporters of the government and opposition are likely.
-You should exercise caution during these times, avoid crowds and demonstrations and monitor local media.
+Political dialogue between the government and opposition is ongoing, but a resolution has not yet been reached and further marches and protests, by supporters of the government and opposition may occur.
+You should exercise caution, avoid crowds and demonstrations and monitor local media.

 Violent crime, theft and pick-pocketing are common throughout Togo and you should be especially cautious in Lomé along the beach and in the markets.
 Attacks occur during daylight as well as at night.
 You should avoid travelling alone where possible, even within Lomé city limits, especially at night.
 You should be alert to the risk of car-jackings, including through staged accidents.
 It’s generally better not to resist armed attack.